Skip to content

 Guaranteed Annuity Income Riders With An Annual Cost

-In most cases, income riders have an yearly annual cost to the contract.
+In most cases, GLWB income riders have a yearly cost to the contract.
 This cost is taken from the walk-away value, but it does not affect the income value.
 Income riders usually cost a small percentage each year – one percent (give or take) is a common amount.

 Increasing Lifetime Income Annuity Payments

-Annuities with Increasing IncomeWhen ready, you can being systematic income distributions from your account.
+Annuities with Increasing IncomeWhen ready, you can begin systematic income distributions from your account.
 The amount deposited, time in deferral, and rider selected will determine your payment amounts.

 Income payments can be withdrawn monthly, quarterly, yearly, etc.

 In some cases, future payments will increase year over year if the underlying annuity has performed well.
 They will never go lower than what is contractually guaranteed.
-Systematic payments can increase (never decrease) based on the performance of the annuity itself – even after annuitization has begun.
+Systematic payments can increase (but never decrease) based on the annuity’s performance – even after annuitization has begun.

 Riders With Additional Options